PoeCoh/Dreamland/README.md

   - For shipping, application will check serial number for completed records for each process for assemlby, and verify no open Issues remain.
 If no issues are found unit is applied to a work order

 # Database Details

+Records will be held for a minimum of 4 years, after that the oldest records will be purged to make room for new records as required.
+Management will be alerted if disk space reaches 80% with no records eligible for removal.

 ## Process Table
    - Serial Number